w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

   - The quality of the annotations is not always easily controlled
 - *Third parties*: all data is noted by a third party
   - *Free of charge*: this is the case, for example, in which users barter the free use of some platform with the transfer of their annotated data (for example, photos uploaded - to Facebook accompanied by information regarding the content, the position of the face, or scene acquired).
-  - *Paid*: there are platforms where is possible to purchase annotation time from third parties (often from "developing countries").
+  - *Paid*: there are platforms where it is possible to purchase annotation time from third parties (often from "developing countries").
 Example: Amazon Mechanical Turk

 # [Amazon Mechanical Turk](https://www.mturk.com/)